Support with managing your money

 • they can’t communicate their decision in any way.

-You can get more information on mental capacity from:
+You can get more information on mental capacity.

 You can ask a relative or friend to help you.
-There are different ways they can help you.
+There are different ways they can help.

 • You can set up a Joint Account for you and your relative or friend.
 Your bank or building society can give you two cards and personal identification numbers (often called a PIN) to make it easy to access the money in your account.

 • You can tell your bank/building society what you want your relative or friend to be able to do with your account.
-This is called a third-party mandate.
+This is called a third party mandate.
+Get more advice on this from the Money Helper website.

 If you want them to make decisions for you now or later, they must have your Power of Attorney (details below).
 To do this you must be able to make decisions now.